simeonvanegeraat-code/eu-debt-map/README.md

 ## Deploy (your flow.)

 Just replace files in GitHub and push.
 Vercel will install and build automatically..

 (If testing locally: `npm install` then `npm run dev`)

+thanks